RunestoneInteractive/thinkcspy/_sources/ClassesBasics/UserDefinedClasses.rst

 Underneath the header, you define the class's methods.
 Our ``Point`` class has only one method so far, ``__init__``.
 Any time you create a new class, you should include a method with the special name ``__init__``.
 This **initializer method** is automatically called whenever a new instance of ``Point`` is created.
 It gives the programmer (you) the opportunity to set up the attributes required within the new instance by giving them their initial state values.
 In the case above, our ``__init__`` method causes every newly created Point to start off as ``(0, 0)``, by assigning ``0`` to both ``self.x`` and ``self.y``.
 The ``self`` parameter (you could choose any other name, but nobody ever does!) is automatically set to reference the newly-created object that needs to be initialized.

 All that might sound confusing, but it should become clearer once you see the process in action.
-We have defined our ``Point`` class, so now let's what happens once we actually *use* it, by instantiating individual point *objects*:
+We have defined our ``Point`` class, so now let's see what happens once we actually *use* it, by instantiating individual point *objects*:

 .. activecode:: chp13_classes1